Sarah Borges

-Sarah Borges is a rock and roll musician based in the Boston, Massachusetts, area, formerly signed to Sugar Hill Records.
+Sarah Borges is a rock and roll musician based in the Boston area.
+She was signed to Sugar Hill Records.
 Her music has been described as "walking that fine line between punk and country".
-Borges' wide variety of influences are often noted.
-They range from Dolly Parton, Mahalia Jackson, X, Sid Vicious, Merle Haggard, to bubblegum pop.

-Borges grew up in Taunton, Massachusetts, a city south of Boston, in the third generation of a Portuguese (hence the hard "g" in her name) family.
-She was interested in musical theatre as a youth and majored in the subject while a student at Emerson College.
-Borges was married to Boston-area guitar player Lyle Brewer.
+Her wide variety of influences are often noted.
+They range from Dolly Parton, Mahalia Jackson, X, Sid Vicious, and Merle Haggard to bubblegum pop.
+Borges grew up in Taunton, Massachusetts south of Boston, in the third generation of a Portuguese (hence the hard "g" in her name) family.
+She was interested in musical theater as a youth and majored in it while a student at Emerson College in downtown Boston.
+Borges was married to guitarist Lyle Brewer, who is from the Boston area.
 Circa 2010-2013, Borges gave birth to a son.

 Borges has long called her band The Broken Singles, with the only other constant member being Binky, the bassist and her longtime friend.
-Over the years, various different lead guitarists and drummers have performed with the band.
+Over the years, various lead guitarists and drummers have performed with the band.